alexbosworth/ln-service/README.md

 ### createHodlInvoice

-Create hodl invoice.
+Create HODL invoice.
 This invoice will not settle automatically when an HTLC arrives.
-It must be settled separately with a preimage.
+It must be settled separately with the secret preimage.

 Warning: make sure to cancel the created invoice before its CLTV timeout.

 Requires LND built with `invoicesrpc` tag

+Requires `address:write`, `invoices:write` permission

 Setting `mtokens` will not work on LND versions 0.8.2 and below